aclark4life/blog-2017/2011/05/03/plone-conference-2008-is-a-wrap/index.rst

 .. post:: 2011/05/03
     :category: Plone

+**I have yet to finish my obligations to Plone Conference 2008 until NOW.**

 I have yet to finish my obligations to `Plone Conference 2008`_ until NOW: approximately 2 years, 6 months, and 23 days after the end of the post-conference sprint.

 The story